PFlorians/VBA/README.md

 # Various miscellanous codes
-this contains projects and code in VBA(Excel) and HTML - purely frontend basics
+this contains projects and code in VBA(Excel) HTML and TributePage parts were moved elsewhere